Boston College Logo

 Boston College LogoBoston College Logo PNG

-The emblem takes viewers back to its origins and shows that the college has always been under the auspices of the church and the crown.
+The emblem takes viewers back to its origins, showing that the college has always been under the auspices of the church and the crown.
 Education in an institution promotes development, teaches you to choose the right path in life, and leads to honors and glory.
 This is what the Boston College logo is trying to convey.

 Boston College: Brand overview

 Boston College is an institution of higher learning owned by the Jesuit Society.
 It is a college because it has chosen to maintain a historical connection to its roots.
 However, it is a university with a broad educational and deep research focus, rated R1.
 John McElroy founded it in 1863 in Chestnut Hill, Massachusetts.
 It is now the largest institution, with eight schools and colleges.
 The institution has undergraduate, graduate, and doctoral degrees.
 Its athletic teams also carry the Eagles name, compete in NCAA Division I, and represent the Atlantic Coast Conference.
-The Boston College field hockey players are particularly famous: they have won five national championships.
-The main campus building is an important architectural landmark, an early example of Gothic Revivalism in North America.
+The Boston College field hockey players are particularly famous, having won five national championships.
+The main campus building is a significant architectural landmark, an early example of Gothic Revival style in North America.

 Meaning and History